hugheylab/actions/README.md

 # actions

-Actions definitions for GitHub Actions
+Definitions and actions to be used with Hughey Lab GitHub Actions workflows.